ColeWill/project-2/README.md

 Challenges

-Passport is just as complicated as a fullstack app.
-It requires setting up a database, RESTful routes, connecting with mongoose, running JavaScript files with Node.js, several Node packages unique to itself as well.
+Passport is basically a fullstack app on its own.
+It requires setting up a database, RESTful routes, connecting with mongoose, running JavaScript files with Node.js, and several Node packages unique to itself as well.
 	Integrating it into my working fullstack app was very difficult for me and took almost 10 hours to complete.
+I still I need to spend more time deconstructiong it and getting more familiar with its ins and outs.

 The Fun Parts